fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

 I wrote a blog post on
 [Wezterm's session management](https://fredrikaverpil.github.io/blog/2024/10/20/session-management-in-wezterm-without-tmux/)
 and why I prefer to not use tmux as session manager.
-But in short, I get slightly annoyed by the apparent screen drawing latency of tmux and I also feel keyboard input can sometimes be affected.
+In short, I get slightly annoyed by the apparent screen drawing latency of tmux and I also feel keyboard input can sometimes be affected.
 With Kitty I use a custom tab setup, which is kind of nice too.
+All of this stems from me having used tmux in the past and I really like having sessions and windows/tabs as a way to navigate projects.

-But ideally, I would like to achieve some sort of hybrid between these two approaches:
+But ideally, I would like to achieve some sort of hybrid between what I have today in Wezterm and Kitty (but in Ghostty):

 - Show the different sessions at the top of my terminal window, where each session is the `$cwd`, which is in my case representative of a git project name.
+- Within a session, have the ability to branch out into tabs, so I can have multiple tabs when I'm in a certain project context.
-- Quickly move between the projects using hotkeys such as `<C-S-[>` and `<C-S-]>` and `Cmd-1..0`.
+- Quickly move between the sessions using hotkeys such as `Ctrl + Shift + [` and `Ctrl + Shift + ]`.
+Move between tabs with `Cmd + 1..0`.
 - Natively hit a keymap which will bring up a [zoxide](https://github.com/ajeetdsouza/zoxide)-powered folder/project selector, which will upon selection execute Neovim in a new tab.

+With Wezterm, I've got this all working except the first point on showing all active sessions at the top of the terminal window.

-With Ghostty, I get all of this except the last part with a zoxide-powered project selector.
-Instead I have to hit `<Cmd-t` to create a new tab and then type in `z someproj` or `zi someproj` to select a project.
+With Ghostty, I get most of this working, except being able to branch out into tabs, as I already use tabs instead of sessions.
+What I really miss though, is the last part with a zoxide-powered project selector.
+Instead I have to hit `Cmd + t` to create a new tab and then type in `z someproj` or `zi someproj` to select a project.
 Then I have to hit enter and finally execute `nvim`.
+It's okay, but this is something I might want to look into.

-### Smear cursor / cursor trail
+### Cursor trail

-Although a gimmick, I kind of like Kitty's and Neovide's built in cursor smear (called `cursor_trail` in Kitty) which adds a neat effect when the cursor darts around in the editor.
+Although a gimmick, I kind of like Kitty's and Neovide's built in cursor trail/smear (called `cursor_trail` in Kitty) which adds a neat effect when the cursor darts around in the editor.
 I actually miss it in Ghostty.
 Of course, I forget I don't have it after about 10 seconds...

 ## Issues